A Computationally Efficient Maximum A Posteriori Sequence Estimation via Stein Variational Inference: Demonstrations

-All methods were implemented in Python and run on a laptop with an Intel Core i7‑10510U CPU and 32GB of RAM.
-For the resampling step of the PF, we applied stratified sampling at every step.
-For the Stein series, we set $\epsilon = 0.001$ and fixed the number of iterations to $1000$ for all scenarios.
+All methods were implemented in Python and evaluated on a laptop equipped with an Intel Core i7-10510U CPU and 32 GB of RAM.
+Our method was implemented in PyTorch and executed on a GPU to accelerate the parallel particle updates in~\eqref{eq::SVGD_newupdate}.
+This GPU acceleration affects only computational speed and does not modify the algorithmic structure or estimation results.
+For PF-based methods, stratified resampling was applied at each time step.
+For the Stein-based methods, the step size was set to $\epsilon = 0.005$, and the number of iterations was fixed to $100$ across all scenarios.
+We employ a radial basis function (RBF) kernel to model smooth interactions among particles.
+For GTSAM, we adopt the Levenberg–Marquardt optimizer with a maximum of 50 iterations to improve robustness under strong nonlinearities.